wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/d. MacOS Node Installation/lesson.md

 To install a node, you may use:
 - <ins>[Docker](#docker-installation)</ins>:
-  Out-of-the-box solution easy to launch.
+  That is an out-of-the-box solution easy to launch.
   It is a ready container with minimum configurations you can run to have your own Waves node.
 - <ins>[Waves Package](#waves-package-installation-s)</ins>:
   For advanced users, it is possible to use the package.